Yandex Cloud

 How does replication work for ClickHouse®?How does replication work for ClickHouse®?

-When creating a ClickHouse® cluster with 2 or more hosts, Managed Service for ClickHouse® automatically creates a cluster with 3 ZooKeeper hosts to manage replication and fault tolerance, if ClickHouse® Keeper support is not enabled.
-These hosts are taken into account when calculating the consumed cloud resource quota and cluster cost.
-By default, ZooKeeper hosts are created with a minimal host class.
+When creating a ClickHouse® cluster of two or more hosts, Managed Service for ClickHouse® automatically creates a cluster of three ZooKeeper hosts to manage replication and fault tolerance, unless ClickHouse® Keeper support is enabled.
+These hosts are counted towards both the cloud resource quota and the cluster cost.
+By default, ZooKeeper hosts come with the minimum host class.

-For more information about using ZooKeeper, see the ClickHouse® documentation.
+For more information about using ZooKeeper, see this ClickHouse® article.

-How do I delete data in ClickHouse® based on TTL?How do I delete data in ClickHouse® based on TTL?
+How does ClickHouse® handles data deletion based on TTL?How does ClickHouse® handles data deletion based on TTL?

-Deleting entire data chunks is more efficient and uses less server resources but requires the value of the TTL expression and the partitioning key to be the same or at least of the same order of magnitude for all TTL data chunk rows.
+Deleting entire data parts is more efficient and uses less server resources, but requires the TTL expression and partitioning key to match or be of the same granularity for all rows in a data part.

-Deletions during merge transactions use more resources and are carried out with regular background merge transactions or during unscheduled merges.
-Merge frequency depends on the value in the merge_with_ttl_timeout parameter.
-This parameter is set at table creation and is equal to the minimum time in seconds before a repeat merge to process data with an expired TTL.
-The default is 14400 seconds (4 hours).
+Deleting data during merges uses more resources and takes place either along with regular background merges or during unscheduled merges.
+Merge frequency is defined by the merge_with_ttl_timeout parameter, which indicates the minimum time in seconds before a repeat merge to process data with expired TTL.
+You set this parameter when creating the table.
+The default value is 14,400 seconds (4 hours).

-We recommend managing TTL data processing always to delete obsolete data in entire chunks.
+We recommend managing data with TTL so that old data is always deleted in data parts.
 To do this, set ttl_only_drop_parts to true when creating tables.

 Can I use JSON data for tables in ClickHouse®?Can I use JSON data for tables in ClickHouse®?